 - the type of coverage

 - coverage for damage to your personal property from fire, smoke, vandalism, wind, hail, snow, and water

 - coverage for theft of personal property on and off the premises

-- amount of coverage - the amount deductible is the sum you will be financially responsible for before a claim is covered by the insurance agency
+- amount of deductible - the deductible is the amount you will be financially responsible for before a claim is covered by the insurance agency

-- living situation - the cost of the policy will depend on your living situation and is based on such facts as the number of apartments in the building, whether you live alone or with roommates, the construction of the building and whether you live in or out of the city limits
+- living situation - the cost of the policy may depend on your living situation and is based on such facts as the number of unitsin the building, whether you live alone or with roommates, the construction of the building, and whether you live in or out of the city limits